Eeelis/poe-unique-tracker/README.md

 # poe-unique-tracker
-[Path of Exile](https://www.pathofexile.com/) is an ARPG developed by Grinding Gear Games.
-In it players slay monsters and collect normal, magic, rare and unique items.
+[Path of Exile](https://www.pathofexile.com/) is an ARPG developed by Grinding Gear Games, in which players slay monsters and collect normal, magic, rare and unique items.
 This program allows players to check whether a copy of a unique item they find already exists in their stash.

 How to use: